When to visit

 Eagle’s Eye Restaurant / Kicking Horse Resort ($$-$$$)

 Visit Canada's highest restaurant at 7,700 feet above sea level for an exquisite mountaintop dining experience.
 With its panoramic views and world class menu, it will be a meal to remember.
 Reservations are strongly recommended.
-Take the Golden Eagle Express gondola up the mountain for lunch, served from 11:30 a.m. to 2:00 p.m. from late May to late June and 11:30 a.m. to 4 p.m. from late June to late September.
+Take the Golden Eagle Express gondola up the mountain for lunch, served daily from 11 a.m. to 3:30 p.m.
 Also serves dinner Friday-Saturday from 5 p.m.
+Reservations recommended.

 1500 Kicking Horse Trail, Golden / 250-439-5425